Confused-APE/Confused-APE.github.io/_posts/2024-03-29-Reversing-Encryption-Algorithm-II.md

     ```

-2.  **PRGA (Pseudo Random Generation Algorithm)**
+2.  **PRGA (Pseudo Random Generation Algorithm)** and **XOR**

-    -   In this phase, the scrambled substitution box created in KSA stage is used to generate keystream.
+    -   In PRGA phase, the scrambled substitution box created in KSA stage is used to generate keystream.
+Then, in XOR phase, each byte of plaintext/ciphertext is XOR with each byte of key stream generated in previous PRGA stage to get ciphertext/plaintext respectively.

     ```c
     for (int l = 0; l < len; l++) {